 Deaths On The Half Dome Hike

 I don’t want to scare you out of doing the Half Dome hike if you’re able.
-I’m only sharing this information to motivate you to be as safe as possible, and also so you can make an informed decision about whether it’s the right hike for you.
+The only reason I’m sharing this is to help you make an informed decision about whether this hike is the right one for you, and also to motivate you to be as safe as possible at Yosemite.

-Don’t get me wrong, Half Dome is one of the best hikes in the United States, and reaching the top is a fun achievement.
-But don’t forget to put safety first.
+Don’t get me wrong, Half Dome is one of the best hikes in the United States, but it’s still a hike to take seriously, and not everyone should attempt it.

 What To Bring To Half Dome Yosemite